saeedizade/Onto-Generate-2024/README.md

 The dataset is publicly available for future ontology generation processes.
 To prevent LLMs from including this dataset in their training data, it is zipped and locked with a publicly available password.

 password for zipped files: 28mRFhW6wVnu7Wh

+## GPT-4 hyperparameters
+Our work used GPT-4 API version 1106, with the model's hyperparameters (frequency\_penalty, presence\_penalty, and temperature) set to zero.
+In fact, these hyperparameters manage the model's output.
+The frequency\_penalty penalizes frequently seen words during training, while the presence\_penalty penalizes words present in the current context when generating the next token.
+High temperature forces the model to be creative.